regaladys/kopya/README.md

 # kopya
 Collaborative digital library

-# Build Your Own Library
+# Build Your Own Library!

 1. Collect your ebooks
 2. Set-up your digital library platform - device and software